1,000+ Opportunities

 Application Information & Timelines Learn about Outdoor Recreation Legacy Partnership's (ORLP) application process, eligibility, timelines, and additional resources.
 Current Notice of Funding Opportunity A link to the current NOFO for ORLP grants on Grants. gov Last updated: November 21, 2025

-Based on current listing details, eligibility includes: Urban communities (jurisdictions of at least 50,000 people), with priority to projects located in economically disadvantaged areas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Urban communities (jurisdictions of at least 50,000 people), with priority to projects located in economically disadvantaged areas.
+Confirm the full requirements in the official notice before applying.